-The South Australian Food Industry Growth Through Innovation Project is being undertaken by Food South Australia, with assistance from PIRSA and the University of Adelaide’s Centre for Global Food and Resources.
+The South Australian Food Industry Growth Through Innovation (GTI) Strategy Research Project was undertaken by Food South Australia, with assistance from PIRSA and the University of Adelaide’s Centre for Global Food and Resources in 2016/17.

-The aim of this project is to identify innovation opportunities for the South Australian food industry and to identify barriers or challenges that could reduce access to those opportunities.
+The aim of this project was to identify innovation opportunities for the South Australian food and beverage industry, and to identify barriers or challenges that could reduce access to those opportunities.

-The project will assess market trends and capabilities and identify options that can deliver benefits to consumers and/or value chain customers, and to assess opportunities and identify pathways for collaboration and innovation.
-The project research process includes looking at active markets, global consumer trends and segmented consumer markets, industry capacity, current research and development activity and resources, and current government policies and programs supporting innovation in the food industry in South Australia.
+The project assessed market trends and capabilities and identified options to deliver benefits to consumers and/or value chain customers, assessed opportunities and identified pathways for collaboration and innovation.
+The project research process included looking at active markets, global consumer trends and segmented consumer markets, industry capacity, current research and development activity and resources, and current government policies and programs supporting innovation in the food industry in South Australia.

 What do we mean by innovation?